morizin/vinbigdata_solution/VinBigData_1st_Place_part.md

 - **Partially Validated:**
   - YoloV5 5Folds
-  - ClassWise model (i didnt worked but input as a low weighted)
+  - ClassWise model (it didnt worked but input as a low weighted)

 - **Invalidated Stage:**